 Once the cataract has been removed by either phacoemulsification or extracapsular extraction, the artificial lens is implanted into the empty lens capsule.

-After cataract surgery, expect your vision to begin improving within a few days.
+After cataract surgery, expect your vision to start getting better within a few days.
 Your vision may be blurry at first as your eye heals and adjusts.

 You'll usually see your eye doctor a day or two after your surgery, the following week, and then again after about a month to monitor healing.